microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-03.md

 Checkboxes sometimes can be finicky about how they are clicked and then assigned to a field.
 If you get an error, make sure you click the checkbox itself and not the checkmark/X within the checkbox.

+If the model training fails, the student should retry the model training.
+Sometimes the Document Intelligence service might be under load and the training may just fail.